stutxi/stutxi/README.md

 ### Hi, I am Stuti Sharma! (she/her) 👋

-## About Me

-🌟 I'm a final year Computer Science student at VIT Bhopal University, passionate about coding and technology, and exploring the vast world of software development.

 🌐 Currently enhancing my skills with the MERN stack for building web applications.
 While I have some experience, I’m actively improving and mastering it.

 🛠️ Proficient in C++, with some experience in Java and Python.